Zaltarba/blog/_posts/2024-09-23-BitcoinVolatility-2.md

 ## Goodness-of-fit Check

-After fitting our selected GARCH model, it is highly recommended to perform a **goodness-of-fit check** on the residuals to ensure that the model adequately captures the dynamics of your time series.
+After fitting our selected GARCH model, it is however highly recommended to perform a **goodness-of-fit check** on the residuals to ensure that the model adequately captures the dynamics of your time series.
 The main goal of such checks is to assess whether the model residuals behave as expected—ideally, they should resemble white noise, meaning they have no autocorrelation and constant variance (homoscedasticity).
 We will work on the standardized residuals

 ```python
 # Standardized residuals from the GARCH model